-The low number of priority needs assessments is evidence that the current process neither offers sufficient carrots nor sticks to encourage LDCs' participation.
-On the one hand, the approaching deadline of the transition period does not serve as a stick because it is obvious that most LDCs do not have the capacity to make any progress towards TRIPS compliance and that all of the LDCs simply expect a further extension, and probably another one after that.
-It is not even a stretch of the imagination to say that some, if not most, LDCs assume that they will never have to comply with TRIPS.
-On the other hand, it is not easy to identify further incentives to encourage LDCs to participate in TRIPS.
+5. 3.
+Identifying additional incentives for LDCs and developed countries to engage and cooperate more actively all of the LDCs simply expect a further extension, and probably another one after that.
+It is not even a stretch of the imagination to say that some, if not most, LDCs assume that they will never have to comply with the TRIPS Agreement.
+On the other hand, it is not easy to identify further incentives to encourage LDCs to participate in the TRIPS Agreement.
 This is particularly the case as the Agreement does not deal with trade concessions, but merely requires the implementation of minimum standards, procedural requirements and the like.
 One option for encouraging participation would be to further improve the conditions for technology transfer for those LDCs which actively participate in the priority needs assessment process.
-While the TRIPS Council Decision of 2005 did not link TRIPS implementation to the provision of further incentives with regard to technology transfer, it may now be time to consider the benefits and disadvantages of such a link.
+While the TRIPS Council Decisions of 2005 and 2013 did not link TRIPS-implementation to the provision of further incentives with regard to technology transfer, it may be worth to consider the benefits and disadvantages of such a link in the future.